➔ Index of ⦁ Buck Converter ⦁

 Voltage mode control

 Buck converter can be controlled in voltage mode (VMC), which means that only the output voltage is used as feedback to the controller.
-This control mode is good since it is simple to implement, but there are many cons which must be considered: the main problem engineers face is the difficulty in ensuring stability and designing a proper compensation network, since in voltage mode a double resonant pole appears at the denominator of the Gvd transfer function.
-When inductor and output capacitor values are high, this will limit the maximum crossover frequency of our converter and so its bandwidth, making it slow to step loads.
+This control mode is good since it is simple to implement, but there are many drawbacks to be considered: the main problem engineers face is the difficulty in ensuring stability and designing a proper compensation network, since in voltage mode a double resonant pole appears at the denominator of the Gvd transfer function.
+When inductor and output capacitor values are high, this will limit the maximum crossover frequency of our converter and so its bandwidth, causing slow reaction to step loads.

 AC small signal model